rubocop/rails-style-guide/README.md

     config.action_mailer.raise_delivery_errors = true
     ```

-* Use `smtp.gmail.com` for SMTP server in the development environment.
+* Use `smtp.gmail.com` for SMTP server in the development environment
+  (unless you have local SMTP server, of course).

     ```Ruby
     # config/environments/development.rb